calmm-js/documentation/introduction-to-calmm.md

-If viewing elements were the only thing that lenses were good for they would be rather useless, but they also allow us to update elements deep inside data structure.
-Let's change the level of the first class:
+If viewing elements were the only thing that lenses were good for they would be rather useless, but they also allow us to update elements deep inside data structures.
+Let's update the level of the first class:

 ```js
 > L.update(L.compose(L.prop("classes"),